Setting SMART goals and objectives gives you a clear path forward.

 Step 1: Decide what you want to do

-This means focusing on what the end game of your financial goal.
+This means focusing on the end endgame of your financial goal.
 If you want to save, what are you saving up to do?
 If you want to eliminate debt, where do you want to start?
-The more specific you make the end point of your goal the easier it will be to define the rest of it.
+The more specific you make the endpoint of your goal, the easier it will be to define the rest of it.

 Step 2: Assess your available cash

 Review your budget to see how much money you have available for this new goal.
 If you already save money each month then you may be able to allocate some of those funds.
 If not, you may need to tap your free cash flow or eliminate some discretionary expenses in your budget.
 In any case, see what you have available so you can plan accordingly.

 This publication offers an easy reference guide that can help you build an effective working budget.
 Learn how to organize and categorize your expenses and use the booklet’s sample budgeting worksheet templates to build a budget that fits your needs and goals.
 With the right personal budgeting strategy, you can stop living paycheck-to-paycheck, manage debt to avoid debt problems and save money so you can achieve your financial goals.

 Step 3: Set a timeline for success

 Now divide the total funds you need to achieve your goal by the amount of money you have available every month.
 This gives you a basic timeline for accomplishing your goal, establishing a sense of urgency.
 Remember to give yourself some leeway.
 If you use every dollar of your available cash flow, this may cause problems later.
 If you have an unexpected expense come up, you may need to delay your goal.